Legendary Resistance (3/Day). If the dragon fails a saving throw, it can choose to succeed instead.

 Multiattack.
 The dragon can use its Frightful Presence.
 It then makes three attacks: one with its bite and two with its claws.

-Fire Breath.
-The dragon exhales fire in an 60-foot line that is 5 feet wide.
-Each creature in that line must make a DC 18 Dexterity saving throw, taking 45 (13d6) fire damage on a failed save, or half as much damage on a successful one.
+Lightning Breath (Recharge 5–6).
+The dragon exhales lightning in a 90-foot line that is 5 feet wide.
+Each creature in that line must make a DC 19 Dexterity saving throw, taking 66 (12d10) lightning damage on a failed save, or half as much damage on a successful one.

 The dragon can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The dragon regains spent legendary actions at the start of its turn.